MisterWives: Nosebleeds

 On March 30, 2023, MisterWives released the single "Out of Your Mind", a notable departure in sound for the band due to being more punk-influenced than their previous work.
 A second single, "Nosebleeds", followed on May 5, 2023, along with the announcement of their fourth studio album of the same name.
 Both singles were later included in the album, which was released on July 14, 2023.
 On July 26, 2024, the band released a deluxe edition of the album, titled Nosebleeds: Encore, for the album's one-year anniversary.
 It features reworked versions of the album's songs in collaboration with 15 different artists, as well as the new tracks "Organized Chaos" and "Vultures".

+Cherry Bomb

+In August 2025, Lee created a new Instagram account for a solo project known as "Cherry Bomb".
+Cherry Bomb released the debut single "Never Be Me (Motherfucker)" on January 16, 2026.
+An accompanying music video was directed by Matty Vogel.
+Her debut album The Pursuit of Pleasure will be released on November 13, 2026.